 L.I.E. is an unusually frank and unwaveringly perceptive film in which every character seems to live in line with the metaphorical anagram of the title.

-15-year old Howie (Paul Franklin Dano) lives with his unscrupulous father after his mother his killed in a car accident on the Long Island Expressway (L.I.E.).
+15-year old Howie (Paul Dano, in his feature debut, as Paul Franklin Dano) lives with his unscrupulous father after his mother his killed in a car accident on the Long Island Expressway (L.I.E.).
 He is secretly in love with his diabolically charismatic best friend Gary (Billy Kay), an adventurous flirt of a boy who reeks of rampant sexuality and coaxes Howie into robbing houses for fun.
-One day, they rob the house of rumoured local pedophile Big John Harrigan (Brian Cox) and are caught.
+One day, they rob the house of rumored local pedophile Big John Harrigan (Brian Cox) and are caught.
 Almost.
 Big John rips the pocket out of Howie’s pants as he runs away – Cinderella to Big John’s Prince Charming.
 After Gary fences the goods and fingers Howie for the crime, Big John (officially introduced cruising the streets in his factory-orange Cutlass 442 to Donovan Leitch’s “Hurdy Gurdy Man,” no less) confronts him and Howie offers to work off the debt.
 To Big John this sounds like a chickenhawk’s dream, but Howie doesn’t know of Big John’s predilection for young boys.

 Thus begins a relationship that is not easily definable.
 Big John is a predator, to be sure, but he’s also aware of what he does and his inability to control it.
 Howie, even though he is bereft of a father figure he can trust, isn’t a fool.
 He’s intelligent and sensitive (he writes poetry and quotes Walt Whitman, causing Big John to ask, in a twisted wink to The Graduate, “Are you trying to seduce me?”).